duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/35_ros_baseline.md

 #### lf_slim.launch

 Compared to `template.launch` in [](#ros-template), the launch file here actually runs some nodes.
-These are nodes that are defined in the [Duckietown Software repo](https://github.com/duckietown/dt-core).
+These are nodes that are defined in the [Duckietown dt-core repo](https://github.com/duckietown/dt-core).
 The code that is being run is all included as "submodules" in this repository.

 The nodes which are getting launched are the following:

- - [line_detector_node](https://github.com/duckietown/Software/tree/master18/catkin_ws/src/10-lane-control/line_detector): Used to detect the lines in the image.
+ - [line_detector_node](https://github.com/duckietown/dt-core/tree/daffy/packages/line_detector): Used to detect the lines in the image.
- - [ground_projection_node](https://github.com/duckietown/Software/tree/master18/catkin_ws/src/10-lane-control/ground_projection): Used to project the lines onto the ground plane using the camera extrinsic calibration.
+ - [ground_projection_node](https://github.com/duckietown/dt-core/tree/daffy/packages/ground_projection): Used to project the lines onto the ground plane using the camera extrinsic calibration.
- - [lane_filter_node](https://github.com/duckietown/Software/tree/master18/catkin_ws/src/10-lane-control/lane_filter): Used to take the ground projected line segments and estimate the Duckiebot's position and orientation in the lane
+ - [lane_filter_node](https://github.com/duckietown/dt-core/tree/daffy/packages/lane_filter): Used to take the ground projected line segments and estimate the Duckiebot's position and orientation in the lane
- - [lane_controller_node](https://github.com/duckietown/Software/tree/master18/catkin_ws/src/10-lane-control/lane_control): Used to take the estimate of the robot and generate a reference linear and angular velocities for the Duckiebot
+ - [lane_controller_node](https://github.com/duckietown/dt-core/tree/daffy/packages/lane_control): Used to take the estimate of the robot and generate a reference linear and angular velocities for the Duckiebot

 A good way to get started could be modify or make your own version of the nodes that are being launched in `lf_slim.launch`.